invisibledrygoods/MarkAndSweep/README.md

 MarkAndSweep
 ============

 A bit of automatic resource management.

-I switched it to reference counting within a day of completion.
-The name is now a misnomer.
+I switched it to reference counting within a day of completion so the name is now a misnomer.

 Example
 -------